-- a) the real estate shall not have been purchased through a European Union grant; - b) the real estate should only be used for implementation of the project.
+- a) the real estate shall not have been purchased through European Union funding; - b) the real estate should only be used for implementation of the project.
 If not, only the portion of the costs corresponding to the use for the project is eligible. - c) In duly justified cases, costs linked to rental agreements signed before the start of the project could be considered as eligible costs.